MapSurferNET/MapSurfer.NET-Docs/usermanual/styling/symbolizers/textsymbolizer.md

 Background | Applies color of the background image.
 Text  | Applies color of the text.
 This is the same as Default.

-#### HaloSmoothMode
+#### HaloMode

 Member Name | Description
 ------------ | -------------
-Default | Defines a normal text with solid outline.
-This is default.
+Solid | Defines a halo type with solid outline.
+This is default value.
-Smooth | Defines a line below the text.
+Blurred | Defines a blurred halo.
+SolidAndBlurred | Applies both Solid and Blurred modes simultaneously.